taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 We see Min, Rhee, and Asoka inspecting a pile of gathered fruits and vegetables, each in tubs and buckets of varying shapes and materials.
 Min is squatting and holding up two carrots - one is large and shiny, bright orange, perfectly straight; the other is small and lumpy, a deep saturated blueish-purple, the misshapen bottom twisting to one side.
 Rhee and Asoka stand over her; Iri, Asoka's cuttlefish mechapet, peers down from Asoka's shoulder.

-Asoka's clothes morph to read "Yup, definitely different."
+Asoka's clothes morph to read "Definitely different"

 Rhee: **"Wow, why is that one so ugly and weird?"**

-Min: **"According to the universal scanner that Zalo lent me, it's genetically a carrot!
+Min: **"According to Zalo's universal scanner, it's genetically a carrot!
 But this carrot is definitely *not* from the same batch of seedlings as the others."**

 Asoka's clothes read, "Maybe it's just a mutation of that species?"